fniessink/next-action/README.md

 See the [change log](https://github.com/fniessink/next-action/blob/master/CHANGELOG.md).

-## Develop
+## Developing *Next-action*

+### Installing the development environment

-Clone the repository, create a virtual environment, install the dependencies with `pip install -r requirements-dev.txt -r requirements.txt`, and install *Next-action* in development mode using `python setup.py develop`.
+To work on the software, clone the repository, create a virtual environment, install the dependencies with `pip install -r requirements-dev.txt -r requirements.txt`, and install *Next-action* in development mode using `python setup.py develop`.

+### Running unit tests

 To run the unit tests: